ninoNinkovic/LiveStamps/README.md

 ###Anatomy of a LiveStamp:

-**LiveStamps are defined as small python dictionaries with the minimum following keys:**
+LiveStamps are defined as small python dictionaries that lets you easily define exactly what you want your samp output to be.

+**A LiveStamp has the minimum following keys:**

 ```json
 "mystamp": {